CTeyson/CTeyson/README.md

 An impression of my work you can see [here](https://www.youtube.com/watch?v=iUjKNkITuyE) (_German only_).

 👀
 Another passion of mine is Augmented Reality.
-I even worte my master thesis about the future impact of AR.
+I even wrote my master thesis about the future impact of AR.
 Therefore I used Apples ARKit to research about the usage of AR.

 🏳️‍🌈
 When I develop and engineer software my goal is to make software as welcoming as possible.
 Software should be as inclusive as possible.